 Find your perfect career

 Would you make a good motorcycle mechanic?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!

 What is the workplace of a Motorcycle Mechanic like?

-Since motorcycles can be found all over the world, motorcycle mechanics can work anywhere they would like.
-In general, most motorcycle mechanic workplaces are well-ventilated and have extremely good lighting.
-This is important for the safety and well-being of the employees.
-However, because of the type of work that motorcycle mechanics do, most of these workplaces are extremely noisy.
+Because of the type of work that motorcycle mechanics do, the workplace can be quite noisy.
 Often times these workplaces are compared to automobile mechanic workplaces, which can be somewhat accurate, but motorcycle mechanics do not get as dirty as automobile mechanics.
-The main reason for this is because motorcycle mechanics do not have to crawl on the ground or under motorcycles to work on them.
-Instead, motorcycles or motorbikes can be lifted in the air by hoists, so that a mechanic can stand while working on the bike.
+Motorcycle mechanics do not have to crawl on the ground or under motorcycles to work on them.
+Instead, motorcycles can be lifted in the air by hoists, so that a mechanic can stand while working on the bike.

 Motorcycles are most popular during the spring and summer months, and motorcycle mechanics are often the busiest during this time.
 This may result in large amounts of overtime during these months.

 Automotive Service Technician